 Mission is a somewhat small city located in the state of Kansas.
 With a population of 9,911 people and three constituent neighborhoods, Mission is the 39th largest community in Kansas.

 Mission real estate is some of the most expensive in Kansas, although Mission house values don't compare to the most expensive real estate in the U.S.

-Mission is a decidedly white-collar city, with fully 87.83% of the workforce employed in white-collar jobs, well above the national average.
+Mission is a decidedly white-collar city, with fully 87.53% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mission is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Mission who work in office and administrative support (15.04%), healthcare (12.19%), and management occupations (8.78%).
+There are especially a lot of people living in Mission who work in office and administrative support (15.27%), healthcare (11.07%), and business and financial occupations (9.78%).

 Also of interest is that Mission has more people living here who work in computers and math than 95% of the places in the US.

 For a small city, there is also a high proportion of single, often educated, people living in Mission.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Mission.

 Do you like to read, write and learn?
 If you move to Mission, you'll likely find that many of your neighbors like to as well.
 Mission is one of the more educated communities in America, with a full 52.32% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Mission in 2018 was $38,172, which is wealthy relative to Kansas and the nation.
 This equates to an annual income of $152,688 for a family of four.
 However, Mission contains both very wealthy and poor people as well.